psellcam/LaplaceNet/README.md

 ## Maintenance

 I will try my best to keep this github up to date.
-If you find a bug or want to make a comment please feel free to do so and I will try my best to get to you quickly
+If you find a bug or want to make a comment please feel free to do so and I will try my best to resolve your problem quickly
 Additionally I aim, if my PhD time allows, to add to this github with distributed training etc.